RayYH/java-practice/README.md

 ## Requirements

-+ java version >= 14
++ java version >= 15
-+ Gradle
++ Gradle >= 6.1

-> If you use Docker, you can use provided `docker-compose.yml` file to get a jdk14 environment with gradle 6.6.
+> If you use Docker, you can use provided `docker-compose.yml` file to get a jdk15 environment with latest gradle.

 ## Scripts